 Isn’t that the correct path?
 Isn’t peaceful persuasion the only socially moral way to promote your personal morality?

 Teaching this distinction between social morality and personal morality is important.
 We hope you decide to adopt and share this concept.
-You can do that right now using Facebook, Twitter.
+You can do that right now using Facebook, Twitter, and Google+.

 Thanx – Charlie